Sharvanandchaudary/embedded-devops-coding-challenge/README.md

 Contributions
 Contributions, issue reports, and feature suggestions are welcome.
 Please ensure your changes are well-tested and pass the pipeline before submitting a pull request.

-yaml
-Copy
-Edit

----

-Let me know if you'd like me to generate a matching `LICENSE`, `.gitignore`, or contribution guidel